timdodd/graphql-devday/graphql_server.md

 ## Exercise #5 - Zombies!!!

  #### Tasks
-The skies boil grey and blue... lightning rips across the sky.
-Moaning drifts across the cracked earth from beyond the horizon.
+The skies boil grey and blue... lightning rips the broken earth.
+Moaning drifts from beyond the horizon.
 Slow lumbering forms are seen in the distance... so slow...

 How do we leverage GraphQL to manage performance concerns across the graph - well, we have two ways to do this.
 The first is simply by the beauty of a graph - if you don't reference the node in the query - you will not traverse the graph to fetch it.